AlbertHernandez/nestjs-service-template/README.md

    - ⚙️ Check our project does not have type errors with Typescript.
 5. 🧪 Separate tests over production code.
 By default, NestJS is combining in the same folder, the `src`, the unit tests and the code we are developing for production.
 This is something I personally don't like so here I am separating this and having a dedicated folder for the unit tests.
 6. 🤜🤛 Combine unit and e2e test coverage.
 In the services we may have both type of tests, unit and e2e tests, and usually we would like to see what is the combined test coverage, so we can see the full picture.
+7. 📌 Custom path aliases, where you can define your own paths (you will be able to use imports like `@core/logger` instead of `../../../src/core/logger`).

 ## 🤩 Other templates